 Glencoe’s Commitment to High-Quality Drinking Water

 The number of homes with lead service lines in the Village has decreased over the past 20 years, but the Village estimates that there are still approximately 600 properties within the Village that have lead services.
-Water services are maintained by the property owner, and property owners may choose to replace an existing lead service with copper piping, a safer alternative.
+Water services are maintained by the property owner, and property owners may choose to replace an existing lead service with copper piping, which is a safer alternative to lead.
 To assist residents with replacing lead services, the Village waives the permit fee for water service line replacement.
 Furthermore, the Village proactively takes steps to reduce the potential of lead entering customers’ water from lead plumbing material through the use of phosphate, a corrosion control treatment chemical.

 The only way to confirm that your water has any lead in it is to have it tested.
 Local laboratories can provide this service through the mail.
 If you want to learn about how to get your water tested, what the Village is doing to help reduce lead at the tap, and what you can do to reduce lead exposure in your home, please contact the Water Plant at (847) 835-4183 or send an email to firstname.lastname@example.org.

 The Village of Glencoe annually provides residents with a Water Quality Consumer Confidence Report.
 Please take some time to read and understand what the report says.
 Under federal and state regulations, the Village’s Water division tests hundreds of water quality samples each month.
 The results for 2018 are excellent.
 The Glencoe Water Utility once again met every standard for over 100 contaminants tested for each year.
 Ongoing capital improvements at the water plant and in the distribution system help ensure safe and reliable drinking water.